guilty-as/imageshop-field/readme.md

 To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:
+- Open your terminal and go to your Craft project:

 ````
 cd /path/to/project
 ````

-2. Then tell Composer to load the plugin:
+- Then tell Composer to load the plugin:

 ```
 composer require guilty/imageshop-field
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for 'Imageshop'.
+- In the Control Panel, go to Settings → Plugins and click the “Install” button for 'Imageshop'.

 OR do it via the command line

 ```
 php craft install/plugin imageshop-field
 ```

+- On the settings page, fill out the token and private key field to start using the plugin.

-4. You will now have "Imageshop selector" available as a choice in the Field type dropdown on the field creation page.
+- You will now have access to the "Imageshop field" in the Field type dropdown on the field creation page.